-Materials Generation (Ib./HH/yr.) % Captured in Commingled Recycling
+Materials Generation (lb./HH/yr.) % Captured in Commingled Recycling

 Unaccepted polyethylene terephthalate (PET) #1 12 32%

 Unaccepted high density polyethylene (HDPE) #2 2 34%

 Unaccepted polypropylene (PP) #5 11 29%

 Unaccepted polystyrene (PS) #6 3 20%

 Other unaccepted rigid plastic 21 27%

 Polystyrene (PS) foam 4 13%

 Polyethylene (PE) film 28 10%

 Other film & flexibles 47 5%

 Other plastic 19 18%

 Glass 39 51%

-Note: Glass is collected separately in the Portland metro region, therefore, it is treated as a contaminant in the commingled recycling stream.
-Generation rate of glass presented here does not include glass that is collected in the separate curbside glass collection and the state's beverage container redemption program.
+Note: Glass is collected separately in the Metro region, therefore, it is treated as a contaminant in the commingled recycling stream.
+Generation rate of glass presented here does not include glass that is collected in the separate curbside glass collection and the bottle redemption program.
+Samples from the commingled recycling stream had an inbound contamination of approximately 22%.